 Jeanine Botta created the Green Car Integrity project, a blog about the intersection of cars, tech, and noise

-As a result of my work in the area of acoustic vehicle technology, I've become more familiar with the auto industry and its ancillary businesses, and consider myself to be a neutral, fascinated, and passionate "student of automotive history" rather than a closed-minded critic.
-I think the industry has great work opportunities for young people and job changers.
-I would love to see these changes: one, more passion for quieter design that includes every feature, two, better understanding of the soundscape and its relationship to human health, quality of life, and respect for wildlife, and three, less reactivity and competition around tech industry "innovation."
+As a result of my work in the area of acoustic vehicle technology, I've become more familiar with the auto industry and its ancillary businesses, and consider myself to be a neutral, fascinated, and passionate "student of automotive history" (a phrase stolen from one of my car bibles) rather than a one-note critic.
+I think the industry has a colorful history, a potentially bright future, and great work opportunities for young people and job changers of all ages.
+I would love to see more passion for quieter design that includes every feature, and better understanding of (and interest in!) the soundscape and its relationship to human health, quality of life, and respect for wildlife.

 Email jeanineb (at) bway (dot) net